hashicorp/terraform-provider-aws/docs/index.md

 # Welcome

-The AWS Provider is the work of thousands of contributors, and is maintained by a small team within HashiCorp.
+The Terraform AWS Provider is the work of thousands of contributors, and is maintained by a small team within HashiCorp.
 This site contains extensive instructions about how to contribute and how the AWS provider works.

 ## Contribute